- Chair - Curtis Parsons, Homeland Security and Emergency Management Coordinator, Lenawee County, Michigan

 Mr. Orrantia, a native Arizonan who is fluent in Spanish, was raised in Mesa, Arizona.
 He graduated from Arizona State University with a degree in Secondary Education.

-Susan Palchick, Manager of Public Health Emergency Preparedness, Hennepin County, Minnesota, Health Department
+Susan Palchick, Manager of Public Health Emergency Preparedness, Hennepin County Health Department, State of Minnesota

 Susan Palchick is the administrative manager for Epidemiology, Environmental Health, Assessment and Public Health Emergency Preparedness at Hennepin County Human Services and Public Health Department in Minnesota.
 She has been with Hennepin County for 11 years and also serves as the environmental health director for Hennepin County.
 Prior to coming to Hennepin County, Susan was the program manager for the Metropolitan Mosquito Control District (MMCD) for 10 years.
 MMCD is a special local governmental unit covering the cities and seven counties surrounding Minneapolis and St. Paul, Minnesota.